Skip to content →

 You may also talk to users who have a lot of feedback but who aren’t in your target demographic or aren’t it now.
 If you think you are building for things for early-stage startups, listening to an enterprise customer will likely set you on the wrong path and it’s unlikely that they will even become a customer.

 Incorporate the feedback and let it refine your product, but don’t let user feedback alone dictate what you build.
 You can become too reactive to user feedback.
-This is why it’s good to have goals and roadmaps, that help you balance the needs of the users and the needs of the company.
+This is why it’s good to have strategic initiatives, that help you balance the needs of the users and the needs of the company.